 - sliced mushrooms

-Involve your kids in the baking, cooking, sautéing, chopping, and dicing these foods.
+Involve your kids/grandkids in baking, cooking, sautéing, chopping, and dicing these foods.

 Blueberries for Sal by Robert McCloskey

-Synopsis: Kuplink, kerplunk, kerplunk is the sound of blueberries hitting the bucket that Sal and her mother are picking to can for the winter.
-Then a mix-up happens: Sal wanders to the other side of Blueberry Hill and discovers a mama bear preparing for her own long winter.
-And Sal’s mother is followed by a small bear who is eating the berries out of her pail.
+Kuplink, kerplunk, kerplunk is the sound of blueberries hitting the bucket Sal and her mother are picking to can for the winter.
+Then a mix-up happens: Sal wanders to the other side of Blueberry Hill and discovers a mama bear preparing for the long winter.
+And Sal’s mother is followed by a small bear eating berries from her pail.

-Eventually, each mother discovers that her own child is missing and quickly searches to find them.
-Blueberries for Sal is a charming book that has captivated readers since its first publication in 1948.
+Eventually, each mother discovers her child is missing and quickly searches to find them.
+Blueberries for Sal is a classic book for kids/grandkids.

 Food Idea #1:

 - While reading the book, have a bowl of blueberries nearby for everyone to eat.
-Point out to your children that the book illustrations are a deep blue, the same color of blueberries.
+Point out the deep blue illustrations, the same color as blueberries.

-- Together, make one of the recipes below that use blueberries
+- Together, make one of the recipes below that uses blueberries

 6 Health Benefits of Blueberries

-- They are packed with nutrient-dense compounds that keep our bodies in tip-top shape.
+- Packed with nutrient-dense compounds that keep our bodies in tip-top shape

-- Blueberries are one of the healthiest fruits on the planet.
-Snack on these as opposed to candy (which is empty calories)
+- One of the healthiest fruits on the planet.

-- Has the greatest anti-cancer activity of any fruit.
+- It has the greatest anti-cancer activity of any fruit.

 Recipes: